 The Cooler Master Cosmos case features a special airflow system, it has one intake fan one the bottom and uses three outtake fans.
 The firm says this creates a negative pressure effect which will draw in more cool outdoor air into the interior to keep all your components cool.

 Besides airflow Cooler Master also thought about soundproofing, cable management and tool-free design.
-In the next few pages I will discuss all of these aspects and see if it works as advertised.
+In the next few pages, I will discuss all of these aspects and see if it works as advertised.

 Here's a look at the box in which the Cooler Master Cosmos case ships.
 The box is nicely designed but when you try to lift it you immediately notice one of the biggest problems of this case: the weight.
-The Cosmos weighs a massive 16.9kg, that's more than twice as much as my previous case!
+The Cosmos weighs a massive 16.9kg, which is more than twice as much as my previous case!
 The Cosmos is the heaviest case I've ever had in my hands.

 One of the reasons for the huge weight is that the chassis is made out of steel.
 However, I heard that Cooler Master is planning to release an aluminum version of this case within a couple of months, that version will be lighter and therefore be the better choice for people who regularly go to LAN parties.